 Bolles Organic Berry Farm

-We ventured to the Bolles Organic Berry Farm.
+We ventured to the where to buy Pregabalin online Bolles Organic Berry Farm.
 Judy and Kelly have owned the farm for almost twenty years.
 Last year was their first yield from a new strawberry crop.
 The berries were little, but tasty.
 This year however, since the strawberry plants have matured, many of the berries are enormous and extremely sweet and juicy.

 It’s always good to call ahead or get on a mailing list to stay informed with local farm’s harvests.
 As with most farms, the Bolles’ farm has a variety of produce to offer, but availability changes annually upon harvest and weather conditions.

 The Bolles just announced their u-pick strawberry open season for picking as of June 4th.
 They said it usually takes a few weeks of visitors harvesting before the crop is cleared.
 Don’t delay!
 Go to the Bolles Organic Berry Farm at 17930 Tualco Loop Rd Monroe, WA and pick yours ASAP!
 Hours are usually 9am-6pm.